How do I use Windows 11? A guide to the OS

 Windows 11 Widgets

 Another thing that’s brand new in Windows 11 is the new widgets panel.
 As we mentioned above, you can open it by clicking the icon on the taskbar, and what it does is show you quick glanceable information from apps and services.
 At the top, you’ll see widgets for things like weather, Microsoft To Do, OneDrive, and things like sports scores.
+The Widgets button itself can also display some information in the most recent versions of Windows 11.
+The icon will change to show the current weather and temperature in your location.

 You can click the ellipsis icon near the corner of each card to resize or remove it, or use the Add widgets button to add new widgets.
 Right now, there aren’t a lot of widgets to choose from, but there are a few Microsoft ones.
 Hopefully, more will be added over time.